typelevel/kittens/README.md

 Note that in this example,
 the derivation generated instances for all referenced classes but still respected the existing instance in scope.
-For different ways to derive instances, please see the [three modes of derivation below](#three-modes-of-derivation).
+For different ways to derive instances, please see [Derivation on Scala 2](#derivation-on-scala-2) below.

 ### Sequence examples